 Cons: not sure about durability and how it will hold up – concerned it will go flat over time

-But as always, you decide what works for you and there's a trial period so you can return it.
-I actually returned my Purple Plush pillow and the process was very easy.
-I planned on keeping it but didn't like and I'm glad I got to go through the process so, I could see how it worked.
-Your experience may differ but overall I found customer service to be quite good.
+But as always, you decide what works for you, and there’s a trial period so you can return it.
+I returned my Purple Plush pillow, and the process was very easy.
+I planned on keeping it but didn’t like it, and I’m glad I got to go through the process to see how it worked.
+Your experience may differ, but overall I found customer service quite good.

 Purple Pillows Cost and Sizes Compared

 We stacked up the Purple mattress brand pillows so you could see the sizes and prices side by side (sizes and prices are current as of this blog post, prices may change).
 Your best bet is to buy a Purple mattress (read our Purple hybrid review) in a bundle.
-Purple calls them gifts but you save by buying Purple bundles – so purchase the the pillows, sheets and mattress together rather than separately.
+Purple calls them gifts, but you save by buying Purple bundles – so purchase the pillows, sheets, and mattress together rather than separately.

 Have you purchased a Purple brand pillow?
 What did you think?
 Let us know in the comments.